leostera/ng2/README.md

 The plugin system is very simple, it looks for binaries named `ng2-` and allows you to run them thru `ng2 <name>`.
 Some examples of this are `ng2-server` –callable as `ng2 server`– or  `ng2-scaffolder`, the default scaffolder.

 As you can see, there is also a `ng2-controller` binary.
 This is because  I want `ng2` to be easily extendable and customizable.
 Any generator will override the default `scaffolder`.
 You can still access the `scaffolder` as `ng2 scaffolder <template> [params]`.
 This way you can specify your very own `ng2 controller` behavior.

+The current bundled plugins are listed in the `./bin` folder in this very repo.
+Eventually, if necessary, they will be taken out of `ng2` and required as peerDeps.